sourcegraph/handbook/content/engineering/hiring/software-engineer-distribution.md

 1. We set up a 30-minute call to learn more about what you are looking for, tell you about Sourcegraph, and answer any questions that you have.
 1. We evaluate relevant technical skills that you have via an asynchronous coding exercise.
    - We will give you an overview of the exercise in advance.
-   - We will send you the details at a time of your choosing and you will have up to 2 hours to work on the exercise.
+   - We will send you the details at a time of your choosing and you will have up to 2 hours to work on each of the two exercises.
    - You will be able to use your own development environment and lookup documentation on the internet.
 1. We schedule 4 hours of remote interviews over video chat across multiple days.
    - **Architecture:** We give you an open problem statement and you walk us through how you would solve the problem.